Viron44/Viron44/README.md

 - 👀 I’m interested in Full-Stack Software Development
 - 🌱 I’m currently learning Full-Stack at Lighthouse Labs in Toronto, Ontario
 - 📫 How to reach me virondawith@gmail.com
-- ⚡ Fun fact: I love to also make music.
+- ⚡ Fun fact: I love to also make music

 <!---
 Viron44/Viron44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.